smeehan12/standalone-recast-tutorial/_episodes/04-workflow-intro.md

 We'll get into the syntax part of yadage in the upcoming *intermezzo*, during which you'll get to practice writing a basic helloworld workflow in yadage.
 But before venturing too far into the forest of syntax, let's first fly overhead and see where this is all going.

 In the yadage approach, the workflow is divided into distinct steps, called packaged activities - or "packtivities" - each of which will run inside a docker container.
-The steps get linked into a workflow using something called a dynamic acyclic graph (DAG).
+The steps get linked into a workflow using something called a dynamic acyclic graph (DAG), where each node of the DAG is a step, and directed edges connecting the steps represent the (not necessarily linear) dependencies between steps.
+The yadage workflow engine then uses this DAG to optimize the execution of the workflow.

+> ## More reading on Yadage
+> Nice introductory yadage tutorial: https://yadage.github.io/tutorial/
+>
+> [Yadage and Packtivity – analysis preservation usingparametrized workflows](https://arxiv.org/pdf/1706.01878.pdf) (paper on arXiv with lots of great background info)
+{: .callout}

 ## Steps